We have London’s largest selection of well-provenance, quality Asian, Islamic, Colonial and Tribal antiques.

 We help build private collections, and we understand that our clients don’t collect objects so much as they collect stories, and in so doing, they help preserve culture and history.
 We also sell to many public museums and institutions – having sold around 160 separate items to around 30 museums worldwide in the last few years.

-We also produce each month a catalogue of items which is distributed by email to some 9,000 clients and contacts.
+We produce each month a catalogue of items which is distributed by email to almost 10,000 clients and contacts.

 Sound provenance is extremely important to us.
 All our stock is sourced from old UK and European collections only.
 We do not source items from Asia or from other original source locations.

-Eddie Chin is originally from Malaysia and is fluent in Malay, Indonesian, Mandarin, Cantonese, French & English.
-He specialises in tribal art, and is a fully qualified chartered accountant and holds an MBA.
-He also looks after export and tax issues for the Gallery.
+Eddie Chin is originally from Malaysia and is fluent in Malay, Indonesian, Mandarin, Cantonese, Hakka, French & English.
+He is a fully qualified chartered accountant, and holds an MBA.
+Past positions include working with the London office of the Nigerian National Petroleum Corporation.
+He looks after all the tax, export & accounting issues for the Gallery, & assists on African Tribal Art.

 Sarah Corbett is a renown specialist in non-European jewellery with a strong focus on the arts & cultures of Northern Africa & the Maghreb.
 She has authored many articles on these topics.
 She has lead many highly-regarded jewellery tours to Northern Africa.
 She also has a strong interest in social media development & marketing.
 She assists the Gallery in both these areas.